-The last edition of Video X Games was held in 2006, which attracted a record 250 participants, with over 60 of those from abroad.
-Over $7.000 in prizes were given away at this 3 day event in July of 2006, and is still regarded in gaming arenas across the Caribbean as one of the most successful Video Game competitions the region has ever experienced in terms of intra-regional competition.
+The last edition of Video X Games Regional events was held in 2006, which attracted a record 250 participants, with over 60 of those from abroad.
+Over $7,000 in prizes were given away at this 3 day event in July of 2006, and is still regarded in gaming arenas across the Caribbean as one of the most successful Video Game competitions the region has ever experienced in terms of intra-regional competition.
 Due to most of the organizers moving abroad to further their studies and professional aspirations in 2006, the Video X Games has not been held since.

 St. Maarten was certainly the place to be for all-stars and underdogs alike.
-The Video X Games 2012 took place and with a lot of surprising and familiar talent.
-With this grand event sporting tournaments of all genres, players (casual and competitive alive) gathered from all over the world in order to test their mettle against each other in order to prove themselves (and to others) that they are the top player in their respective field.
+The Video X Games 2013 took place and with a lot of surprising and familiar talent.
+With this grand event sporting tournaments of all genres, players (casual and competitive alike) gathered from all over the world in order to test their mantle against each other in order to prove themselves (and to others) that they are the top player in their respective field.
 Halo, Call of Duty, NBA 2k, and of course our grand ol’ fighting games such as Super Street Fighter IV: Arcade Edition Ver.
 2012 and Ultimate Marvel vs. Capcom 3.

 “St. Maarten is the ideal place for an event like this as we have so much to offer.
 We are looking forward to many more years of this event,” he stated.